5ynthaire/5YN-MiyakoProse/README.md

 ## Novelty

 Mechanisms central to Miyako Prose—such as bounded precise violence and structural contempt—closely parallel Japanese aesthetic and linguistic traditions often regarded as culturally specific.
-Their emergence in my English writing (identified through LLM collaboration) and the presence of ad-hoc Western analogues suggest broader applicability.
+Their emergence in my English writing as identified by LLM, and the presence of ad-hoc Western analogues suggest broader applicability.

 The framework's primary novelty lies in explicitly systematizing these mechanisms for English discourse, transforming instinctive or culturally influenced patterns into a deliberate style.
-This bridges Japanese and English rhetorical traditions, offering potential as an alternative pedagogical approach for Japanese learners of English (beyond traditional sentence-example methods) while providing structure for Western practitioners moving beyond ad-hoc use.
+This bridges Japanese and English rhetorical traditions, offering potential as an alternative pedagogical approach for Japanese learners of English beyond traditional sentence-example methods while providing structure for Western practitioners moving beyond ad-hoc use.

 ## License